 Part 37: Jan and Riley

 Today is Sunday, August 9, 2020.
 I've spent the past week interviewing my mother about what happened when she first took off with my father.
 I'm going to tell my mother's story by referring to her as Jan, and I'll call my dad Riley.
 They weren't my parents yet, just two people, their separate lives colliding.
-By the time Jan met Riley, he had several aliases, complete with social security numbers and even library cards.
+By the time Jan met Riley, as mentioned in blog 36, he had several aliases, complete with social security numbers and even library cards.
 He introduced himself to her as Riley Shepard.

 Below, my friend Mary fanning out Riley's social security cards and library cards.
 (I took this photo pre-virus, so you can't tell, but no mask...just a mask made of fake identities.)